holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         // Call a function in another cell by its unique conductor-local ID,
         // a tuple of DNA hash and agent public key.
         OtherCell(CellId),
         // Call a function in another cell by the role name specified in the app manifest.
-        // [WP-TODO: can this be a clone? how do you call a clone?]
+This role name may be qualified to a specific clone of the DNA that fills the role by appending a dot and the clone's index.
         OtherRole(String),
         // Call a function in the same cell.
         Local,